jaclu/man_asdf/README.md

 ##### 2. Deploy

-Any time the repo is updated, all you need to do is this.
+Any time the repository is updated, all you need to do is this.
-Since nothing will happen if there was no update, it is safe to always perform this step, in case you automate handling of this repo.
+Since nothing will happen if there was no update, it is safe to always perform this step, in case you automate handling of this repository.

 ```bash
 ./deploy